crvUSD Price Hits $1.00 (CRVUSD)

-crvUSD (CRVUSD) traded up 0.1% against the dollar during the 24-hour period ending at 17:00 PM Eastern on April 25th.
-One crvUSD token can currently be bought for about $1.00 or 0.00001538 BTC on popular exchanges. crvUSD has a market capitalization of $140.64 million and approximately $22.41 million worth of crvUSD was traded on exchanges in the last day.
-During the last week, crvUSD has traded 0.1% higher against the dollar.
+crvUSD (CRVUSD) traded down 0% against the US dollar during the 24 hour period ending at 13:00 PM Eastern on April 30th. crvUSD has a total market capitalization of $140.54 million and approximately $51.85 million worth of crvUSD was traded on exchanges in the last day.
+In the last seven days, crvUSD has traded down 0% against the US dollar.
+One crvUSD token can now be purchased for about $1.00 or 0.00001654 BTC on popular exchanges.

 - Kitty Inu (KITTY) traded 1.9% higher against the dollar and now trades at $95.84 or 0.00338062 BTC.